High-Protein Foods for Vegetarians, Pescetarians, and Vegans

 - Vegan: Vegans do not eat any animal products.
-Vegans attain their dietary needs through the consumption of legumes, fruits, vegetables, nuts and seeds.
+Vegans attain their dietary needs through the consumption of legumes, fruits, vegetables, nuts, and seeds.

 One large egg (about 50 grams) provides 6 grams of protein.
 Eggs are versatile and can be prepared in a variety of ways.
 A veggie omelet will boost up the nutrition level and can provide you with an additional tasty source of protein.
 Consider a mushroom and spinach omelet for an extra boost of colorful flavor and protein.

-One cup (8 ounces) of plain low fat cottage cheese provides you with approximately 27 grams of protein.
+- Cottage Cheese: One cup (8 ounces) of plain low fat cottage cheese provides you with approximately 27 grams of protein.
 Add a variety of seeds for an additional punch of protein.

-One cup (8 ounces) of whole milk has about 8 grams of protein.
+- Milk: One cup (8 ounces) of whole milk has about 8 grams of protein.

-Three ounces of Atlantic Salmon has approximately 19 grams of protein.
+- Fish: Three ounces of Atlantic Salmon has approximately 19 grams of protein.

-100 grams of bay and sea scallops will provide you with approximately 23 grams of protein.
+- Shellfish: 100 grams of bay and sea scallops will provide you with approximately 23 grams of protein.

-Protein Sources: Legumes, Hummus and Sprouts
+Legumes, Hummus, and Sprouts

 Legumes include a variety of beans as well as peas.
 Beans are an excellent source of fiber, B vitamins, iron and calcium.
 Legumes that are a great protein source include: